A self build mortgage is specifically designed to help facilitate a self builder in building their own home.

 Some lenders will accept you making upfront rental payments, which will not have an impact on your monthly income versus expenditure.

-Each lender’s criteria are different, but you do need to ensure they are aware of your build type and of the payment terms and conditions your supplier has stipulated.
+Each lender’s criteria are different, but you do need to ensure they are aware of your build type and of any payment terms and conditions your supplier has stipulated.

 Some lenders require that you must work to a fixed build cost budget; others may request that a qualified quantity surveyor provides the information on the build costs.
 Check with your lender what they require.
 Also, ensure that you include a minimum of a 20% contingency built into your build cost estimate.